Being a woman does not automatically make you a mother nor does it mean you automatically want to be one

-When we are born we have no choice what we come out as or how we later identify as, so identifying as a woman or being born a girl has nothing to do with you.
+When we are born we have no choice in what we come out as or what we later identify as.
+So identifying as a woman or being born a girl has nothing to do with you.
 There is no choice in this matter.

 Motherhood, on the other hand, is a choice.
 Well, it should be.
 We sadly live in a society that has let that little fact slip their minds and women of a certain age with no child are seen as deviant.

 But my goodness, and all mothers will attest to this, motherhood is HARD!
 And we really should make it just fine for people to skip this part if they choose to.
-And if we (mothers) are completely honest, it is a ring of fire that of all people we should get when people opt out., or have no interest in.
+And if we (mothers) are completely honest, it is a ring of fire, we, of all people, should get it when people opt out, or have no interest in having babies.